 Insurance providers have to pay taxes or levies that are set by the government or industry bodies.
 Sometimes these can change and impact the price of your renewal quote.

 The key thing to understand is that insurance prices change for lots of reasons.
 They can go up, but they can also go down.
-Your renewal price will be the same or lower than the price you would be offered for a like-for-like quote as a new customer.
+When you renew, your insurance premium (that's the cost of your policy) will be the same or lower than the premium you would be offered for a like-for-like quote as a new customer.
 And if you're not happy with your renewal price, we're always here to see if there's anything more we can do.
 All you need to do is get in touch!